 The course is delivered across three years* where you will take 120 credits for each year.
 Each module is worth 20 credits, with a 40-credit research project in your third year.

-The BA (Hons) in Theology and Mission is assessed in different styles.
+The degree programme is assessed in different ways.
 The assessments vary in style to help highlight the strengths of different students.
-These include written assignments, work based learning reports, sermons and presentations.
-Often, these assessments will incorporate reflecting on your youth ministry placement.
-All are submitted and marked electronically.
+These include written assignments, work-based learning reports, sermons and presentations.
+Many of these assessments will incorporate reflections around your youth ministry placement.
+All are submitted and market electronically.

-You will also have a Personal Development Portfolio to reflect on your practice each year.
-This is tailored to help you see how God is working through your practice and track your personal, intellectual, missional, ministry and spiritual growth
+You will also have to complete a Personal Development Portfolio to reflect on your practice each year.
+This is tailored to help you see how God is working through your ministry and it allows you to track your personal, intellectual, missional, ministry and spiritual growth.

 *unless you are beginning with the Foundation Year.

 These modules are correct for the academic year beginning 2023.

 *Foundation Year will be offered subject to availability.

 We encourage our applicants to move to one of our Ministry Hubs across the UK.
 Each student is based at a different church or youth organisation within the area.
 This will act as your WBLP.
 It is here that you will participate in at least 12 hours of ministry a week, as required by the degree.
 These hours will be negotiated by yourself, your WBLP and Reign Ministries.

 Not only will this be the base for your work-based learning hours and clusters, but it is here that you will form bonds with other local youth ministers.

 Our desire is that through these Ministry Hubs, localised movements of disciple-making can happen.